trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    It can take a few minutes for the contract to deploy and be confirmed in multiple blocks on the blockchain.
    The SDK stores the address of the contract as `TezosManager.Instance.Tezos.TokenContract.Address`.

+   The address that deployed the contract becomes the administrator of the contract and is the only account that can create tokens.

 1. To create tokens, call the contract's `mint` entrypoint.

    This entrypoint accepts these parameters: